 Signs on the borders of campus alert visitors that they are subject to security checks.
-Each fall, representatives from the Police Department, the Office of Housing and Residential Education, Plant Operations, Campus Planning, and student organizations survey the campus grounds to assess the lighting and foliage conditions.
+Representatives from the Police Department, the Office of Housing and Residential Education, Plant Operations, Campus Planning, and/or student organizations periodically survey the campus grounds to assess the lighting and foliage conditions.